ErickDev-T/ErickDev-T/README.md

 Hi there!
 I'm Erick a passionate developer focused on building efficient, creative, and impactful software solutions.
 I love working on projects that solve real-world problems, whether it's through web development, desktop applications, or database management.

-🔭 Currently working on projects with C#, SQL Server, and WinForms.
+🔭 Currently working on projects with C#, SQL Server, WinForms etc..

 🌱 Always learning new technologies, especially in design, back-end development, and software architecture.